joshburnett/msteamsnotifiers/README.md

 Releases
 --------
+### 0.3: 2024-12-16

+- Update the API, creating a new Notifier class.
+This allows easy creation of multiple notifiers that have their own webhooks, rather than needing to pass the webhook URL to each decorator.
+- Non-API related: Update project to use the pyproject.toml instead of setup.py

 ### 0.2: 2024-07-18

 - Update to support the new data schema required by the Workflows app.
   - [Office 365 Connectors are going away](https://devblogs.microsoft.com/microsoft365dev/retirement-of-office-365-connectors-within-microsoft-teams/)
-  - This version won't be compatible with O365 Connector webhooks you've previously set up.
-According to the link directly above, you won't be able to create new Connector webhooks after August 15th, 2024.
-Existing connector webhooks will stop working on October 1st, 2024.
+  - This version isn't compatible with any O365 Connector webhooks you've previously set up.
+According to the link directly above, creation of new Connector webhooks after August 15th, 2024 is no longer possible.
+Existing connector webhooks stopped working on October 1st, 2024.
 - Removed dependency on `pymsteams` (an excellent library, *RIP*)

 ### 0.1: 2021-10-02